Got everything you need for that Italian trip of a lifetime?

 Still feel like you could use a little help?
 No worries!

-Make sure to pack these phrases to help you prepare for those common situations travelers find themselves in.
+Make sure to pack these Italian words and phrases for travelers to help you prepare for those common situations you might find yourself in.
+(In fact, you’re in luck: This list of Italian phrases for travel is printable!)

 If all the talk about context and levels of formality below makes you doubt your Italian learning abilities, take a deep breath, relax and consider learning with the videos on FluentU.